tipoqueno/UI-Design/README.md

 - [10 UI Design Patterns You Should Be Paying Attention To](https://www.smashingmagazine.com/2009/06/10-ui-design-patterns-you-should-be-paying-attention-to/) - This article goes over 10 interesting UI design patterns that you can use in your own projects.

+- [User Interface Elements](https://www.usability.gov/how-to-and-tools/methods/user-interface-elements.html) - Whether they are aware of it or not, users have become familiar with elements acting in a certain way, so choosing to adopt those elements when appropriate will help with task completion, efficiency, and satisfaction.

 <sup>[back to table of contents](#table-of-contents)</sup>